Skip to main content

 Let’s get more specific.

-To make your cooperation with subcontractors more secure, you need to understand the threats they can pose to your company’s cybersecurity.
+To make cooperation with subcontractors more secure, you need to understand the threats they it pose to your company’s cybersecurity.
 Let’s focus on six common types of threats:

-Image - Common threats coming from third parties
+3rd-party security: Common threats associated with third parties

 • Privilege misuse — Third-party vendors may violate access privileges you grant them in various ways and for multiple reasons.
-For example, your subcontractor’s employees may misuse their privileges to engage in malicious activities or try to escalate their privileges in order to get unauthorized access to your sensitive assets.
+For example, your subcontractor’s employees may misuse their privileges in order to engage in malicious activity or try to escalate their privileges in order to get unauthorized access to your sensitive assets.

 • Human error — Your subcontractor’s inadvertent mistakes can cause just as much damage as intentional attacks.
 Common mistakes include accidentally deleting or sharing files and information, inputting the wrong data, and misconfiguring systems and solutions.
 These seemingly innocuous mistakes can still lead to data leaks, service outages, and significant revenue losses.